batetopro/geocoding/README.md

    It also can have lat and lng.
 * CsvReader - reads the input file and provides a list of AddressRow with owner and address.
-* AddressGeocoder - takes a list of AddressRow and extends the rows by doing calls to Bing to geocode the address and set the lat and lng of the row.
+* AddressGeocoder - takes a list of AddressRow and extends the rows by doing lookups to geocode the address and set the lat and lng of the row.
+  * DummyAddressEncoder - for test purposes.
+Uses a dict mapping
+  * LocationIQAddressEncoder - calls to LocationIQ
+  * BingAddressEncoder - calls to Bing
-* DictGroupMatcher - groups addresses by their lat and lng, while using the keys of a dictionary.
+* AddressGroupMatcher - groups addresses by their lat and lng
+  * DictGroupMatcher - uses the keys of a dictionary.
-* DistanceGroupMatcher- groups addresses by their lat and lng, while using the distance between the points.
+  * DistanceGroupMatcher - uses the distance between the points.
 * AddressGroupsWriter - sorts the groups data and saves it to the output file.